simplefoc/Arduino-SimpleFOCShield/README.md

 # Arduino *Simple**FOC**Shield* *v1.3.2*

 This is an open-source low-cost Brushless DC (BLDC) motor driver board intended primarily for low-power FOC applications up to 5Amps.
 The board is fully compatible with the Arduino UNO and all the boards with the standard Arduino headers.
-The SimpleFOCShield, in combination with the SimpleFOClibrary provides user-friendly way to control BLDC motors both in hardware and software.
+The *Simple**FOC**Shield*, in combination with the *Simple**FOC**library* provides user-friendly way to control BLDC motors both in hardware and software.

 <p align="">
 <img src="images/top.png"  height="320px"><img src="images/bottom.png"  height="320px">
 </p>

 ### Features
-- **Plug & play**: In combination with Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span>
+- **Plug & play**: In combination with Arduino *Simple**FOC**library* - [github](https://github.com/simplefoc/Arduino-FOC)
 - **Low-cost**: Price of €15 - [Check the pricing](https://www.simplefoc.com/simplefoc_shield_product)
 - **Max power 120W** - max current 5A, power-supply 12-24V
    - Designed for Gimbal motors with the internal resistance >10 Ωs.